The Soberisti Team Introduces, part II: Piia Koivumäki

 How did you become involved with Soberisti?

-I followed Ira (Ira Koivu, founder of Soberisti) on social media for a couple of years and noticed that I had found someone who thought about alcohol addiction the same way I did (a highly educated woman).
+I followed Ira (Ira Koivu, founder of Soberisti) on social media for a couple of years and noticed that her views on alcohol addiction aligned closely with mine, especially as a highly educated woman.

 I reached out, and we immediately began collaborating to develop Soberisti.